seanrioux/strapi-okria-api/README.md

 # OKRIA API
 An open-source API solution for managing and integrating OKRs, initiatives and activities into your applications.

+Created by [OKRIA](https://okria.io): we help organizations set goals and achieve them with our open source tools and coaching solutions designed to better the OKR practice.

 ## Table of contents
 - [Introduction](#introduction)
 - [Getting started](#getting-started)